tweag/topiary/README.md

 | Unspecified formatting error |    8 |
 | Multiple errors              |    9 |
 | Unspecified error            |   10 |

+Negative results with error code `1` only happen when Topiary is called with the `coverage` sub-command, if the input does not cover 100% of the query.

 When given multiple inputs, Topiary will do its best to process them all, even in the presence of errors.
 Should _any_ errors occur, Topiary